Jermaine Jenas: Football television coverage

+In September 2023, Jenas wrote on Twitter that referee Robert Jones was a "complete shithouse" and said that all referees were ruining football.
+After being challenged by a refereeing charity due to his platform as a television pundit, he apologised.

+Other broadcasting

 In 2015, Jenas appeared as part of Channel 4's Time Crashers, a reality television programme in which celebrities were assigned the tasks of living in different historical eras.

 Jenas presented a BBC Three documentary in April 2017 on knife-crime, focusing on his home town of Nottingham.
 During Teenage Knife Wars, he recalled an incident in his youth where he was the victim of a knife-point robbery.

+In April 2023, Channel 4 commissioned The World's Most Expensive Trainers; an upcoming documentary that Jenas will present.

+In December 2023, it was announced Jenas would serve as lead presenter for TNT Sports for the UK coverage of the FIA Formula E World Championship starting from the 2023–24 season.
+Jenas was not retained following his first season and was replaced as lead presenter by long-time pit reporter Nicki Shields.

 In 2020, Jenas began co-presenting The One Show on BBC One with Alex Jones.
 In 2021 Jenas became one of its permanent hosts.
+In August 2024, Jenas was dismissed by the BBC with immediate effect for inappropriate behaviour, following complaints about messages sent to colleagues.
+He was also dropped by his talent agency, M&C Saatchi Merlin.